 Included with the course notes are a number of assignments.
 These vary from course to course - some are self mark but others are exam style questions to be sent to your tutor for marking.
 The feedback will help you perfect your exam technique!

 Campbell's College provides a personal touch - Our training is targeted and direct.

 We try to provide the opportunity to maximise learning by doing the following: Reading, Listening, Talking/Communicating and Writing.

 ● Our courses are designed to fit into your busy lifestyle, so there is no fixed deadline for enrolment.

 ● Courses are structured to prepare you for the next available examination (either June or November).

-Courses are updated after every set of exams - courses for the June exams are ready mid January and courses for the November exams by mid July.
-But, you can enrol at any time - there is no set start date.
+Courses are updated regularly, but you can enrol at any time - there is no set start date.
 You will work to your own timetable from the date of enrolment until the exam period.
-If you enrol early, you can start using some of the current material and updated notes will be made available later.
-If you enrol late, we will speed up the mailings to ensure you receive everything in good time for the exam.
+If the course is being updated, you can start using the current material with updated notes available as soon as they are ready.

 How do I enrol?

 Either print out the enrolment form and send/email to us or enrol and pay online Don't worry if you have not yet received your Institute registration number - you can let us know later.